Geometry-Induced Vacuum Polarization and Mode Shifts in Maxwell-Klein-Gordon Theory: Introduction

 \section{Introduction}

 The interplay between geometry and quantum fields is a cornerstone of modern physics, manifesting in phenomena ranging from the Hawking radiation of black holes to spectral modifications in curved graphene sheets.
 In non-gravitational laboratory settings, confining matter fields to curved thin layers or tubular neighborhoods of surfaces generates effective potentials that govern low-dimensional dynamics.
-The seminal work by da Costa \cite{daCosta1981} and others \cite{JensenKoppe1971,EncinosaEtemadi1998,FerrariCuoghi2008,Ortix2015} established that extrinsic curvature acts as an emergent kinematic potential for single-particle wavefunctions, with measurable consequences for electronic bands and scattering.
+The seminal work by da Costa \cite{daCosta1981} and others \cite{JensenKoppe1971,EncinosaEtemadi1998,FerrariCuoghi2008,Ortix2015} established that extrinsic curvature acts as an emergent kinematic potential for single-particle wavefunctions.
+This has measurable consequences for electronic bands and scattering.
 Analogous ideas now permeate guided-wave and photonic platforms, where curvature and morphology induce effective potentials and dispersion control in dielectric and plasmonic waveguides \cite{Marcuse1991,SnyderLove1983,Katsnelson2006}.

-However, a fundamental question remains largely unaddressed: \textit{How does this geometric confinement affect the interacting quantum vacuum?} Standard approaches typically treat the geometric potential as a fixed background affecting only real particles (on-shell states).
+Despite these advances, the effect of geometric confinement on the interacting quantum vacuum requires further investigation.
+Standard approaches typically treat the geometric potential as a fixed background affecting only real particles (on-shell states).
 They often neglect how the confinement modifies the spectrum of \textit{virtual} fluctuations (off-shell states) that underpin radiative corrections.
-This gap is critical because, in quantum field theory, the vacuum is not an empty void but a dynamic medium responsive to external backgrounds \cite{Schwinger1951,ferreiro2021PRD}.
+In quantum field theory, the vacuum is a dynamic medium responsive to external backgrounds \cite{Schwinger1951,ferreiro2021PRD,PhysRevA.109.052435,yadav2025vacuum}.
 Recent advances in ``vacuum engineering'' have demonstrated that structuring the electromagnetic environment can fundamentally alter quantum emission and entanglement \cite{Rivera2020NatRevPhys,Baranov2018RevModPhys}.
-If geometry modifies the effective mass of virtual scalars, it must necessarily alter the vacuum polarization loops, analogous to how strain engineering in 2D materials creates synthetic gauge fields \cite{lu2014topological,yang2019synthesis,dai2019strain}.
+If geometry modifies the effective mass of virtual scalars, it must necessarily alter the vacuum polarization loops.
+This isanalogous to how strain engineering in 2D materials creates synthetic gauge fields \cite{lu2014topological,yang2019synthesis,dai2019strain}.